 Microsoft Teams Phone’s key features include:

-- Native Microsoft 365 integration: Connection with Outlook, OneDrive, SharePoint, and other Microsoft applications.
+- Native Microsoft 365 integration: Smooth connection with Outlook, OneDrive, and SharePoint.

-- Familiar interface: Phone functionality within the Teams environment users already know.
+- Familiar interface: Phone functionality within the familiar Teams environment.

-- Advanced call controls: Call delegation, auto-attendants, call queues, and direct routing options.
+- Advanced call controls: Call delegation, auto-attendants, and call queues.

-Pros: Deep integration with Microsoft 365, consolidated vendor management, familiar user interface, strong security, and compliance capabilities.
+Pros: Deep integration with Microsoft 365, consolidated vendor management, strong security.

-Cons: Requires a Microsoft 365 subscription, higher total cost, is less specialized than dedicated VoIP providers, and more complex deployment for non-Microsoft environments.
+Cons: Requires a Microsoft 365 subscription, higher total cost, less specialized than dedicated VoIP providers.

 Who is Microsoft Teams Phone best for?